shutter-network/shutter-validator-registration/README.md

 VALIDATOR_END_INDEX=4243
 ```

-> [!IMPORTANT]
+[!IMPORTANT]
-> There are two versions of the registration message format, version 0 and version 1.
+There are two versions of the registration message format, version 0 and version 1.
-> Version 1 allows multiple validators to be registered in a single transaction.
+Version 1 allows multiple validators to be registered in a single transaction.

-> Currently (as of 2025-09) version 1 is not yet fully usable on Gnosis Chain.
+Version 1 is now fully enabled on Gnosis Chain and should be used for all registrations.
->
-> Therefore, version 0 must be used until further notice i.e. only one validator can be registered at a time.
-> That means `VALIDATOR_START_INDEX` must be equal to `VALIDATOR_END_INDEX`.
+It allows batched validator registration and replaces version 0.

 ---